-Four players stand onstage.
+All five players stand onstage.
 Two players will improvise a scene.
 The other players serve as evil twins.
-At any point in the scene, the twin can shout, “Freeze!” after which he/she tags out their twin, and continues the scene by doing something “evil.”
+At any point in the scene, a twin can shout, “Freeze!” after which he/she tags out their twin, and continues the scene by doing something “evil.”
 Once the evil act has been committed, the original player tags back in and continues the scene.
 Both onstage characters must justify the evil act within the scene as though the “good” character did it.
-It is then the “good twin’s” job to correct the evil within the scene.
+It is then the “good twin’s” job to correct the evil (or simply move forward with it) within the scene.
 Play continues thusly, with the Evil Twins tagging in and out whenever he/she feels like.

 To accept and justify offers; to support and challenge your fellow player; to make choices that are true to the scene and the characters.